 - Limit the use of open-flame candles in your home.
 While pleasant to smell and a great way to create ambiance, candles cause over 15,000 residential fires each year.
 If you light candles in your home, never leave them unattended.

 - Place a telephone or cell phone beside your bed at night.
 Call for help if a fire emergency occurs.

 - Educate everyone in the family on what to do if their clothes catch on fire.
 Knowing how to stop, drop and roll can save their life.
 Practice the steps with children in the home.
 Attend a fire safety seminar to learn about ways to protect your family against fire.

-- Ask for expert advice from your local fire department, insurance company, or the experts at Rainbow International.
+- Ask for expert advice from your local fire department, insurance company, or the experts at Rainbow Restoration.
 Many fire departments will inspect a home and offer fire safety and preventions tips.

 In the Midst of a Fire Emergency

 - As soon as the smoke alarm sounds, make your way out of the home.
 Don’t hesitate to grab items to take with you.
 Also, never re-enter the home.
 A fire can spread very quickly and your safety is most important.

 - Beware of hot doors.
 Hot doors mean that the fire is nearby and the door should not be opened.
 The best way to check for heat is to feel the top of the door with the back of your hand.
 If the door is hot, don’t open it.
 If you can’t get out through the door, find a way to signal your presence in a window, with nearby items such as a flashlight or white sheet.